ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 conics are genus zero curves.

-Weierstraß discovered that all doubly periodic functions could be expressed through his $\wp$ function, and that it followed the following differential
+Weierstraß discovered that all doubly periodic functions could be expressed through his $\wp$ function, and that it followed the differential
 equation:

 $$ \wp' (z)^2 = 4 \wp^3 (z) -g_2 \wp (z) - g_3,$$